dwheelerau/dalmations/README.md

 XXXX *et al*:DIO:XXXXX

 ## Requirements
-This scripts are writen in pure python and should only require python 2.7 install on the machine.
+This scripts are writen in pure python and should only require python 2.7 installed on the machine.

 ## Installation
 Create a base directory and clone the repo into.